 A:EEO information is required on each application a candidate submits.
 However, the EEO information will prepopulate if they’ve submitted previous applications within Talent Center.
 The gathered EEO information provides the complete diversity of the candidate pool for each requisition.
 This is also a requirement for OFCCP compliance.

-Q: How does the Office of Diversity and Inclusion utilize the disposition code data that is collected?
+Q: How does the Office for Equity, Diversity, and Inclusion utilize the disposition code data that is collected?

 A: Dispositioning/applicant status data will be gathered to give to the OFCCP as well as reported in the Affirmative Action Plan.
-The Office of Diversity and Inclusion will periodically review the code usage to ensure that the academic units are making a good faith effort to disposition accurately.
+The Office for Equity, Diversity, and Inclusion will periodically review the code usage to ensure that the academic units are making a good faith effort to disposition accurately.
 Academic units should refer to the Faculty Applicant Status Workflow (disposition codes) for assistance.

 Q: Can academic units have access to the aggregate EEO information on searches?
 If so, what is the process to access or obtain this information?